nox-solutions/wp-nox-login-required/README.md

 ### PHPCS

-If you want to collaborate, please make sure your code is passing our phpcs checks before creating a pull request.
+If you want to collaborate, please make sure your code passes our phpcs checks before creating a pull request.
 Install the project composer dependencies, then run the following command on the root folder:

 ```bash